unibo-spe/spe-slides/content/10-ddd/_index.md

 1. __Domain layer__: contains the domain model (entities, values, events, aggregates, etc.)
     - must support a wide range of applications
-    - has no dependency from any other layer
+    - has no dependency on any other layer

 2. __Application layer__: contains services providing business logic
     - supports a particular use case via services